autonity/docs.autonity.org/concepts/system-model/index.md

 #### Autonity EIP 1559 configuration

-Autonity maintains the Ethereum protocol settings for EIP 1559:
+Autonity sets an EIP 1559 configuration of:

-- _block gas target_ = `15M`, the pre EIP 1559 block gas limit
+- _block gas target_ = `20M`, the block gas usage targeted for a block
-- _block gas limit_ = `30M`, double the preceding block gas limit accommodating 50% elasticity
+- _block gas limit_ = the gas limit possible for a block is dynamic and can change (increase) by no more than 10% a block from the actual block gas usage of the parent block
-- _base fee change denominator_ = `8`, limiting possible change in base fee to 12.5% each block.
+- _base fee change denominator_ = `8`, limiting possible change (increase or decrease) in base fee to 12.5% each block
-- _elasticity multiplier_ = `2`, setting targeted block usage at 50% of the block limit.
+- _elasticity multiplier_ = `2`, setting targeted block usage at 50% of the block limit and so accommodating 50% elasticity

 Autonity modifies EIP 1559 by: